oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

 You can use this sample's `./run_domain.sh` script, which will perform the following steps for you:

   - Creates a secret containing your WebLogic administrator username and password
-  - Creates a secret containing your RCU access URL, credentials, and prefix (ignored unless domain type is JRF or RestrictedJRF)
+  - Creates a secret containing your RCU access URL, credentials, and prefix (these are unused unless the domain type is `JRF`)
   - Creates a config map containing an additional WDT model properties file './model1.20.properties'
   - Deploys a domain resource from `k8s-domain.yaml`
   - Displays the status of the domain pods